alexkemp9/Python3docs/README.md

   - On [Nov 06](#appimage-installation) an AppImage v24.8.2.1 install (updated to v24.8.3.2 on Nov 14) allowed temporary access to the ODT.
   - On [Nov 09](#2024-nov-09) the AppImage v7.2.3.2 finally gave mostly error-free access to all ODTs.
   - On [Dec 22](#2024-dec-22) the AppImage v6.1.0.3 finally gave mostly bug-free access to all ODTs.
-  - On [Dec 26](#bug-02) AppImages v5.0.6.3 and v4.0.0.3 both proved to be affected by Bug03.
-Not good for 7⅓ years.
+  - On [Dec 26](#bug-02) AppImages v5.0.6.3, v4.0.0.3 + v3.3.0.4 and all proved to contain Bug03.
+Not good for more than 7⅓ years.
 But not to worry: LibreOffice is “*working as designed*”™.

 ***Dec 06 Update:*** Whilst attempting to compile the [tabulation of files + Chapter / Header Numbering](#2024-dec-06) my Devuan system locked up solid immediately after loading *4_paragraph-fix.odt*, and I had to use `Ctrl-Alt-F1` yet again to escape; this was under v7.2.3.2 Libreoffice.
 I cannot fathom this bug (or set of bugs, whatever it is).
 It's behaviour changes from day to day.